SpeakerLM: End-to-End Versatile Speaker Diarization and Recognition with Multimodal Large Language Models: Related Work

 \subsection{Speaker Diarization and Recognition}

-Figure~\ref{fi2:frameworks} compares three system architectures for SDR.
 Figure~\ref{fi2:frameworks} (a) depicts a conventional SDR system that pipelines SD and ASR modules~\cite{sd+asr1_2024}, denoted as \textbf{SD+ASR}.
 This pipeline has several limitations, such as error propagation and lack of joint optimization.
-To address these issues, one direction uses LLMs for post-processing~\cite{sd_llm_2_2025}, and another direction jointly models SD and ASR tasks within a single unified model in an end-to-end manner.
-We denote these two methods by \textbf{SD+ASR+LLM} and \textbf{E2E-SDR}, respectively.
+To address these issues, one direction uses LLMs for post-processing, and another direction jointly models SD and ASR tasks within a single unified model in an end-to-end manner.
+As shown in Figure~\ref{fi2:frameworks}, we denote these two methods by \textbf{SD+ASR+LLM} and \textbf{E2E-SDR}, respectively.

 For E2E-SDR, existing studies typically incorporate pre-extracted speaker embeddings for all speakers.
 This framework, also referred to as SA-ASR \cite{alimeeting_2023}, assumes that the provided speaker embeddings exactly match the speakers in the ground truth.
 Consequently, it struggles to handle mismatched scenarios such as unregistered speakers or over-registered cases.
 Our work follows the E2E-SDR paradigm, but is different from the prior SA-ASR systems.
 Specifically, we introduce a more flexible speaker registration mechanism during training, enabling the model to handle speaker registration inconsistencies effectively.
 Compared with the cascaded frameworks, our unified modeling approach allows for exploring the synergy between SD and ASR tasks and joint optimization, leading to better alignment between speaker and textual information.